oe7drt/oe7drt-hugo/content/post/2020-03-28-my-7inch-dmr-dashboard/index.md

 +++
-title = "My 7-Inch DMR Dashboard"
+title = 'My 7-Inch DMR Dashboard'
-summary = "I did not like the small screen and the small housing of my last Hotspot so I decided to make a bigger housing where I needed a bigger screen.
-Look what I got myself up and running, with some major options to control the hotspot just right off the screen itself.
-Make sure to install the NextionDrivers when you use this layout - it offers way more possibilities." date = 2020-03-28T12:42:44+01:00 lastmod = 2020-06-07T11:10:12+02:00 tags = ["ham radio","nextion","dmr"]
+summary = '''I did not like the small screen and the small housing of my last
+	Hotspot so I decided to make a bigger housing where I needed a bigger screen.

+Look what I got myself up and running, with some major options to control the
+	hotspot just right off the screen itself.
+Make sure to install the **NextionDrivers** when you use this layout - it offers way more possibilities.''' date = 2020-03-28T12:42:44+01:00 lastmod = 2020-06-07T11:10:12+02:00 tags = ["ham radio","nextion","dmr"]